-KirklandWeather.com is designed and tested with Internet Explorer, Chrome, and Firefox.
+KirklandWeather.com is designed and tested with HTML5 browsers including Internet Explorer, Chrome, and Firefox.
 These browsers represent 90% of the browsers used to access our site.
 KirklandWeather.com is also viewable with Apple Safari, including on the iPhone and iPad.

 If you're interested in creating your own weather site, there is a strong community of weather enthusiasts at Weather Watch Forum.

 KirklandWeather.com is a member and shares its data with the Northwest Weather Network, Citizen Weather Observer Program (CWOP Member CW5022), and WeatherUnderground (Station ID KWAKIRKL8).
 We are also affiliated with Weather Station Finder and WeatherMatrix.

 KirklandWeather.com is now on Twitter.
 Find us at kirklandweather for weather condition tweets every 30 minutes.

 About Kirkland, Washington